lmalvins/base-ui-api-taf/README.md

 ### Spec File Structure
 The specification file for API tests is similar to the one used for UI testing, but it has some specific configurations for handling API interactions.

-- A main`test.describe`: With a high level test description.
-- A `test.beforeEach` section: Performs the login process and obtains the required token.
-- A `test` for orders/esims creation/verification:
+- A main `test` for orders/esims creation/verification wich is extending from `the base-api-test-fixture.ts` fixture, it receives the `airaloService` and `token` from the fixture.
    - A step to **Place Order**: Executes a POST request to create an order.
    - A step to **Verify Placed Order**: Ensures that the order meets the expected criteria.
    - A step to **Verify eSIMs Creation**: Checks that the eSIMs are correctly generated.